backupbrew/switchbrew/GRC services.md

 Takes an input u64 **LayerHandle** and 2 type-0x5 input buffers, no output.

+The input buffers are optional, addr=NULL and size=0 can be used for these.

 ## CompleteOffscreenRecordingFinishEx1

 Takes a total of 0x10-bytes of input and two type-0x5 input buffers,